-On October 12, 2020, the Company signed an earn-in and joint venture agreement (the "First Agreement") with arm's length individuals, to earn up to a 75% interest over 3 years in the project by funding project expenditures of up to US\$3,000,000 as follows:
+On October 12, 2020, the Company signed an earn-in and joint venture agreement (the "First Agreement") with Mansfield Martin and associated parties (the "Vendors"), to earn up to a 75% interest over 3 years in the project by funding project expenditures of up to US\$3,000,000 as follows:

-- Tarku will acquire 25% of the Property after spending US\$1,000,000 in exploration expenses within the first year of earn-in period - Tarku will acquire an additional 26% (total of 51%) of the Property after spending an additional US\$1,000,000 in exploration expenses and the production of a NI 43-101 report on the Property within the first 2 years of earn-in period - Tarku will acquire an additional 24% (total of 75%) of the Property after spending an additional US\$1,000,000 for a cumulative US\$3,000,000 in exploration expenses within the first 3 years of earn-in period.
+- Tarku would acquire 25% of the Property after spending US\$1,000,000 in exploration expenses within the first year of earn-in period - Tarku would acquire an additional 26% (total of 51%) of the Property after spending an additional US\$1,000,000 in exploration expenses and the production of a NI 43-101 report on the Property within the first 2 years of earn-in period - Tarku would acquire an additional 24% (total of 75%) of the Property after spending an additional US\$1,000,000 for a cumulative US\$3,000,000 in exploration expenses within the first 3 years of earn-in period.

-In accordance with the Definitive Agreement, on April 30, 2021, Tarku issued 3,000,000 common shares to the Vendors in consideration for the Projects.
+In addition, in accordance with the First Agreement, on April 30, 2021, Tarku issued 3,000,000 common shares to the Vendors.
 The shares are subject to resale restrictions of 4 equal periods of 6 months each and a right of first refusal will allow Tarku the opportunity to place these shares with existent shareholders at prevailing market prices.

-At each anniversary date over the 3 years, Tarku will pay US\$175,000 to the vendors of which a minimum of US\$50,000 will be a cash payment and US\$125,000 will be paid either in shares or in cash at the Company's discretion.
+At each anniversary date over the 3 years, Tarku was to pay US\$175,000 to the Vendors, of which a minimum of US\$50,000 will be a cash payment and US\$125,000 will be paid either in shares or in cash at the Company's discretion.

-On February 23, 2022, the Company entered into a new agreement (the "Agreement") which provides the Company with immediate 100% ownership of the Silver Strike Project, in the Tombstone area, Arizona from EXLA Resources.
+On February 1, 2022, EXLA Resources Ltd. ("EXLA") announced it had entered into a binding agreement to purchase the underlying interests in the Property from the Vendors.
+On February 23, 2022, the Company entered into a new agreement (the "Second Agreement") with EXLA which provided the Company with immediate 100% ownership of the Property from EXLA.

-The Agreement terminates the previous earn-in option agreement to acquire 75% of the project over 3 years, signed October 12, 2020, with the former vendor and allows Tarku to acquire 100% of the 140 mining titles in Tombstone that is now held by EXLA in return for the following consideration:
+The Second Agreement terminated the First Agreement and allowed Tarku to immediately acquire 100% of the 140 mining titles in Tombstone, now held by EXLA, in return for the following consideration: